 This register contains concept definitions from which types in the Data Dictionary register are defined.
 Proposals for new entries in the data dictionary register or modifications of definitions or remarks must be preceded by a proposal to make the modification in this register.

-Proposal Register
+Additions and Amendments

-Proposal for new entries or amendments to existing entries in the Concept, Data Dictionary or Portrayal register must be submitted through a Submitting Organization via this register.
+Proposal for new entries or amendments to existing entries in the Concept, Data Dictionary, Portrayal or Metadata register must be submitted through a Submitting Organization via the “Proposal” facility in the GI Registry.
 Access is limited to Submitting Organizations.

+The proposal processes for all registers are described in S-99.

+Testbed

+The Testbed section of the GI Registry contains a register of Product Specifications in advanced stages of development intended for Product Specification developers to distribute advanced drafts of specifications to receive feedback from relevant stakeholders and provide an opportunity to prepare for system improvement.

 Feature Catalogue Builder

 A Feature Catalogue is a machine-readable expression of the data model for a Product Specification.
 It can either be constructed with off-the-shelf XML editors or by a Feature Catalogue Builder (FCB).
 Either case must comply with the structure of S-100 Part 5 and the S-100 Feature Catalogue Schema.
-There is a FCB available from IHO for anyone wishing to utilize it in the creation of a Feature Catalogue for an S-100-based Product Specification.
+There is a FCB available from IHO (as part of the S-100 Toolkit, which can be downloaded from the IHO GI Registry site) for anyone wishing to utilize it in the creation of a Feature Catalogue for an S-100-based Product Specification.
 The software interacts with the IHO GI Registry and provides a mechanism for binding elements available in the Registry together to form features and attributes; enumerated lists with their available values; and so forth.
 Figure A-7-2 below illustrates the concept of the IHO FCB.